 Advice When Submitting Work

 Word count will vary depending on the type of submission, but generally we suggest roughly 600-1000 words for reviews, articles, and interviews.

 For written creative responses, we are looking for work that directly responds to a piece of visual art or craft, or a craft technique.

 When submitting, you should include:

 - A short 150-250 word bio of yourself, including website and social media links.

 - Relevant images

-We generally advise submitting a pitch or proposal first, so that we can discuss your ideas before you write the piece.
+We generally advise submitting a proposal of around 200-300 words first, so that we can discuss your ideas before you write the piece, so that we can discuss how this will fit in to the issue as a whole.
 However, do feel free to submit a full piece for review.